autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-quickstart.md

 predictor_educ = task.fit(train_data=train_data, output_directory="agModels-predictEducation",
                           label=label_column, hyperparameter_tune=False)
 ```

+Note that we didn't need to tell AutoGluon this is a regression problem, it automatically inferred this from the data.

 Finally, we need to shutdown AutoGluon's remote workers which `fit()` uses to train multiple models simultaneously in multi-thread / distributed settings.
 **Important:** you must always execute `ag.done()` after you are done with using AutoGluon in a Python session or Jupyter notebook, as it may not work properly in a new session/notebook otherwise.
 After executing `ag.done()` you cannot call `fit()` anymore  without starting a new Python session or notebook.